TERMINOLOGYTHE LACK OF NAME AND CULTURAL RECOGNITION

 A new word is needed.
 A word which sums up the awareness of multiple small changes and movements – fluctuations in the continuum.

 Privately i often use the word broadband sensing.
-This new word 'broadband' with its wide bandwidth of specialised data transmission – a multitude of signals which are perceived instantly – seems an ideal word to describe how animals actively sense a wide range of signals, movements and changes all at the same time.
+This internet-age word "broadband" with its wide bandwidth of specialised data transmission – a multitude of signals which are perceived instantly – seems an ideal word to describe how animals actively sense a wide range of signals, movements and changes all at the same time.

 Other LanguagesI am very interested in the Chinese, Russian, Tibetan, Hindu, Arab, etc. words used to describe panoramic sensing.

-Philosophical AfterthoughtThe lack of a clear or common name always indicates a lack of cultural recognition.
+Philosophical AfterthoughtThe lack of a clear, common or even scientific name will always indicate a lack of cultural recognition.
 And when there is a lack of cultural recognition, we can always expect a multitude of unresearched and unrecognised effects.

 See also Ancient Cultures Names